 Normally it will be necessary to provide the certification of the resolution of the general meeting or of the decision of the sole shareholder resulting in the transfer of domicile, specifying the exact address of the new corporate headquarters.
 The notary's office can advise and assist in the preparation or preparation of this type of certificate at no additional cost.
 However, it may happen that, if the articles of association of the company do not expressly prohibit it, the Capital Companies Act itself allows the administrative body itself to agree on the transfer of domicile within the national territory without the need for prior agreement of the general meeting.

-The relevant documentation relating to the company within which the change of domicile is intended to be made must be submitted to the notary.
-For this purpose, the authentic copy of the deed of incorporation of the company must be provided, as well as any subsequent deed modifying the articles of association (such as, for example, change of company name, modification of the administrative body, if this is different from the deed of incorporation).
-However, from the notary's office we can access telematically to the Mercantile Registry where the company is registered to verify part of such documentation and to corroborate that the data are in force at the moment of granting the deed of transfer of domicile.
+The relevant documentation pertaining to the company for which the change of address is being requested must be submitted to a notary.
+To do so, you must provide a certified copy of the company’s articles of incorporation, the document appointing the administrator, as well as any subsequent deeds amending the articles of incorporation (such as, for example, a change of corporate name, a modification of the governing body, or the most recent change of registered office, if different from the articles of incorporation).
+However, from the notary’s office, we can access the Commercial Registry where the company is registered electronically to verify part of this documentation and confirm that the information is current at the time the deed of change of registered office is executed.

-Practically every time someone goes to sign at a notary's office on behalf of a company, it is mandatory to identify at that moment, before the notary, which partners (even if not present) within the company hold more than 25% of the capital stock of the company at that moment.
-In order to carry out such identification, the Law obliges to exhibit the authentic copy of the corresponding notarial act called "Act of beneficial ownership".
+Virtually whenever someone goes to a notary’s office to sign on behalf of a company, they are required to identify, at that time and before the notary, which shareholders (even if not present) within the company hold more than 25% of the company’s share capital at that time.
+To carry out this identification, the law requires the presentation of a certified copy of the corresponding notarial deed known as the “Beneficial Owner Deed.”